Ezinnem/First-Client-Web/README.md

 # Gritty-Webpage

-A simple webpage using the markup languages, HTML, CSS and Javascript.
+A simple webpage using the markup languages, HTML, CSS and ECMAScript.